How to Use Slow Shutter Speed With a Flash to Freeze Motion in a Photo

 3. Moving Camera and Moving Subject

 The third, and most common way that I use this technique, is to use both subject motion and camera motion to really bring the viewer into a scene and give them the feeling that they are there.
-I use this technique to shoot the dancing during a wedding reception because of its ability to make the motion and the really shine during the party.
-Here are a few examples of what this can like.
+I use this technique to shoot the dancing during a wedding reception because of its ability to make the motion and the emotion really during the party.
+Here are a few examples of what this can look like.

 dancing at wedding receptiondancing at wedding receptiondancing at wedding reception